RunLLM/gitbook/integrations/using-integrations/aws-s3.md

 ### Reading from AWS S3

-Once we've loaded a connection to our S3 bucket, we can access data by using the `.file()` method. `.file()` requires the following parameters:
+Once we've loaded a connection to our S3 bucket, we can access data by using the `.file()` method. `.file()` requires the following arguments:

 * `filepaths`: One or more paths from which files should be read.
 * `format`: The expected table format when reading from `filepaths`.
 We currently support `CSV`, `Parquet`, or `JSON`.